MicrosoftDocs/PowerShell-Docs/developer/format/selectionset-element-format.md

 ---
 # SelectionSet Element (Format)

-Defines a set of .NET Framework objects that can be referenced by the name of the set.
+Defines a set of .NET objects that can be referenced by the name of the set.

 Configuration Element (Format)
 SelectionSets Element (Format)